 FREE professional development opportunities provided by NYS-TEACHS and the NYS Education Department for NYC school staff and administrators working with students and families in temporary housing.

-Full-day professional development opportunity presented by the Office of Safety & Youth Development in collaboration with the Office of Postsecondary Readiness and Career Council, Inc., participants met with college admission representatives from across the nation and attend relevant workshops to enhance college and career readiness planning at their schools.
+Full-day professional development opportunity presented by the Office of Safety & Youth Development in collaboration with the Office of Postsecondary Readiness and Career Council, Inc., participants met with college admission representatives from across the nation and attended relevant workshops to enhance college and career readiness planning at their schools.
+Access workshops documents:

 High Schools: The 2014 Morris & Eve Brown Foundation Award